jddayley/memberoffers/README.md

-# memberoffers
+# Customer Offers

 ## About
-A Flask Application that associates customers to offers.
-It utlizes the local DynamoDB server.
+The memberoffers application is a Flask Application that associates customers to offers.
+It utlizes a local DynamoDB server and follows a single table design (see AWS re:invent topics).
+It contains 2 entities: customer and offers.
+The entities are prefixed in the Primary Key and Sort Key.
+It has a many to many relationship and that relationship also is modeled with the PK and SK using a prefix.

+The table shows the single table design.

 ## Installation
 1. Make sure you have Docker installed.